jasonacox/Powerwall-Dashboard/WINDOWS.md

 systemctl status containerd.service
 ```

-### Create Windows Task Schedule Task to Restart WSL
+### Create Windows Task Scheduler Task to Start WSL when the Windows host Starts (or Restarts)

 * Create a Task (don't choose Basic Task, so you can correctly set all the options) - see example screenshots below
     * Make sure you use the account that has set up WSL and this account has a password
     * Choose Run whether user is logged on or not
-    * Configure for Windows 11
+    * Configure for Windows 10
-    * Name the task Windows 11
+    * Name the task Start WSL
 * Set up two triggers
     * Startup - Delay task for 1 Minute - to give Windows time to Boot
-    * Statup - Delay task for 5 Minutes - this is a back up for the first task, just in case.
+    * Startup - Delay task for 5 Minutes - this is a back up for the first task, just in case.
 * Set up one action
     * Start a program
     * `wsl` for the program